danijelcamdzic/air-written-letter-recognition-system/README.md

-# Air-Written Letter Recognition with MPU-9250 Sensor and 2D Convolutional Neural Network
+# About

-This project combines 3D hand orientation detection using MPU-9250 sensor and custom algorithms for position and distance tracking to recognize air-written letters, utilizing a 2D convolutional neural network trained on a self-collected dataset.
+This project combines 3D hand orientation detection using MPU-9250 sensor from my [3D-hand-orientation](https://github.com/danijelcamdzic/3D-orientation-detection) repository and custom algorithms for position and distance tracking to recognize air-written letters, utilizing a 2D convolutional neural network trained on a self-collected dataset.

-## Overview
+# Overview

 The project uses the MPU-9250 sensor to track the position and distance covered while a user is drawing a letter in the air.
 A custom algorithm collects this data and trains a 2D convolutional neural network for letter recognition.
 The repo includes the collected database, a Processing 3 script for database creation, and a Jupyter Notebook for implementing and training the neural network.

-## Features
+# Features

 - 3D hand orientation detection and tracking using MPU-9250 sensor
 - Custom algorithm for position and distance data collection